-Have a pantry full of your staples is one of the best weapons you have for saving money!
-Here’s how to stock your pantry in 4 steps.
+In this post: Having a pantry full of your staples is one of the best weapons you have for saving money and making sure you’re prepared in case of emergency!
+Here’s how to stock your pantry in 4 simple steps.

 What Do You Mean “The Emergency Fund You Can Eat”

 Years ago, when our kids were quite small, Dean and I didn’t have much money.
 I kept reading about finances and how we should have an emergency fund.
 And all I could think of was, we were barely making ends meet, how could we save an emergency fund?
 Then somewhere (I cannot remember where or find it now) I read about using your pantry and your weekly grocery shopping to build up an emergency fund ‘you could eat’.

 Essentially, I mean, whether you have an actual emergency fund or not, if your pantry is well-stocked, you know you will at least be fed, should someone lose a job, become ill or something that makes it difficult to go to the store.

 Truthfully, the enneagram 6 in me wishes we had one of those basement, prepper-type pantries.
 You know, with all the rows and rows of necessities all stacked neatly?
 But for now, my laundry room shelves, basement shelves and kitchen cabinets will do.
 Oh and of course, our basement freezer too.

 How to Stock Your Pantry in 4 Steps

 1. Figure out what your family eats often